-

 Born in Hitchin but a one time Manchester United trainee, Kevin made half a dozen league starts for the Old Trafford club before taking in loan spells at Rochdale, Rotherham and Celtic.

 In 1998 he signed for Port Vale and during the 2000-01 season made a solitary appearance for Aberystwyth Town.
-He then signed for Wigan but didnt play before moving on to Mansfield making 170 appearances in a five year stay.
+He then signed for Wigan Athletic but didnt play before moving on to Mansfield making 170 appearances in a five year stay.
 He then made 141 appearances for Notts County and 23 for Luton Town before joiining Mansfield on loan in 2011.

 In 2012 after a brief spell with Ilkeston Town the nomadic glovesman was appointed goalkeeping coach at Notts County and announced his retirement from playing.